metabase/metabase/docs/enterprise-guide/authenticating-with-jwt.md

 ## Disabling password login

-Once you have configured your JWT authentication, you can choose to disable the option for users to log in via username and password.
-To do this, return to the main Authentication settings page and scroll to the bottom.
-A toggle will now be visible allowing you to make this change.
+Once you have set up your JWT authentication and confirmed that it's working, if you want to disable the option for users to log in via username and password, return to **Admin** > **Settings** > **Authentication**  and scroll to the bottom.
+A toggle should now be visible that allows you disable password authentication.

 ![Password disable](images/password-disable.png)